8 Momentum equation

 \[ \begin{align} \epsilon \geq 0.\tag{8.90}\label{eq:dissipation_sign} \end{align} \]

-\[ \begin{align} \rho\mathbf{v}\cdot\mathbf{f}_R + \rho\epsilon \stackrel{\text{i.
-A.}}{\not=} 0. \end{align} \]
+\[ \begin{align} \rho\mathbf{v}\cdot\mathbf{f}_R + \rho\epsilon \stackrel{\text{in general}}{\not=} 0. \end{align} \]

 However, it is expected that on a global average the dissipation produces exactly as much internal energy as the friction destroys kinetic energy.
 To show this, one calculates

-\[ \begin{align} \int_\Omega\rho\epsilon + \rho\mathbf{v}\cdot\mathbf{f}_Rd^3r &\stackrel{\href{#eq:dissipation}{\text{Glg.
+\[ \begin{align} \int_\Omega\rho\epsilon + \rho\mathbf{v}\cdot\mathbf{f}_Rd^3r &\stackrel{\href{#eq:dissipation}{\text{Eq.
 (8.66)}}}{=} \int_\Omega\sum_{i, j = 1}^3\tau_{i, j}\frac{\partial v_j}{\partial x_i} + \rho\mathbf{v}\cdot\mathbf{f}_Rd^3r = \int_\Omega\sum_{i, j = 1}^3\tau_{i, j}\frac{\partial v_j}{\partial x_i} + \rho\sum_{i, j = 1}^3\frac{1}{\rho}v_j\frac{\partial\tau_{i, j}}{\partial x_i}d^3r\nonumber\\ &= \int_\Omega\sum_{i, j = 1}^3\tau_{i, j}\frac{\partial v_j}{\partial x_i} + \sum_{i, j = 1}^3v_j\frac{\partial\tau_{i, j}}{\partial x_i}d^3r = \int_\Omega\sum_{i, j = 1}^3\tau_{i, j}\frac{\partial v_j}{\partial x_i} + v_j\frac{\partial\tau_{i, j}}{\partial x_i}d^3r\nonumber\\ &= \int_\Omega\sum_{i, j = 1}^3\frac{\partial\left(\tau_{i, j}v_j\right)}{\partial x_i}d^3r. \end{align} \]

-As an example, you first consider only the terms with partial derivatives with respect to $x$ and assume $\Omega = \left[0, L_x\right] \times \left[0, L_z\right] \times \left[0, L_y\right]$:
+As an example, one first considers only the terms with partial derivatives with respect to $x$ and assumes $\Omega = \left[0, L_x\right] \times \left[0, L_z\right] \times \left[0, L_y\right]$:

 \[ \begin{align} \int_{0}^{L_x}\sum_{j = 1}^3\frac{\partial\left(\tau_{x, j}v_j\right)}{\partial x}dx &= \left[\sum_{j = 1}^3\tau_{x, j}v_j\right]_0^{L_x} = \left[\tau_{x, x}u + \tau_{x, y}v + \tau_{x, z}w\right]_0^{L_x} \stackrel{u\left(x = 0, L_x\right) = 0}{=} \left[\tau_{x, y}v + \tau_{x, z}w\right]_0^{L_x}\nonumber\\ &= \left[v\mu\left(\frac{\partial u}{\partial y} + \frac{\partial v}{\partial x}\right) + w\mu\left(\frac{\partial u}{\partial z} + \frac{\partial w}{\partial x}\right)\right]_0^{L_x} \nonumber\\ &\stackrel{u\left(x = 0, L_x\right) = 0}{=} \left[v\mu\frac{\partial v}{\partial x} + w\mu\frac{\partial w}{\partial x}\right]_0^{L_x} = \mu\left[v\frac{\partial v}{\partial x} + w\frac{\partial w}{\partial x}\right]_0^{L_x} \end{align} \]